githubharald/CTCDecoder/README.md

 ````

 The lexicon search decoder computes a first approximation with best path decoding.
-Then, it uses a BK tree to retrieve similar words, scores them and finally returns the best scoring word.
+Then, it uses a BK-tree to retrieve similar words, scores them and finally returns the best scoring word.
 The BK-tree is created by providing a list of dictionary words.
 A tolerance parameter defines the maximum edit distance from the query word to the returned dictionary words.